ethereum/EIPs/EIPS/eip-aa.md

 The following semantics are enforced:

+* Transactions, other than AA transactions, that call `PAYGAS` are considered invalid.
-* AA transactions which do not call `PAYGAS` are considered invalid
+* AA transactions that do not call `PAYGAS` are considered invalid.
-* After `PAYGAS` is first called, further calls during the same transaction are treated as noops
+* After `PAYGAS` is executed, further invokations during the same transaction are treated as noops.
+* If `CALLER (0x33)` is invoked in a call intiated by an AA transaction and `ORIGIN (0x32) == ADDRESS (0x30)`, then it must return `0xAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAAA`.
 * If `PAYGAS` is called after any of the following opcodes are encountered, it must revert:
     * `BALANCE (0x31)`